Latest From The Blog

 It may sound complicated, but that’s the way the locals do it!
 If you want to see the best places in the Philippines, some sacrifices need to be made.
 Don’t let it turn you off as the end destination is always worth the effort!

 One of the most frustrating things about the Philippines, particularly in provincial areas, is the lack of directional signage.
 These days with Google Maps, Waze and other apps, it is a bit easier.

 I casinò online offrono una varietà di bonus per attirare nuovi giocatori e premiare quelli esistenti.
 Una delle offerte più generose è il grande bonus del casinò big casino bonus che può valere centinaia di dollari o più in denaro gratuito

 Il casinò online Goldbet Casino è un ottimo sito per il gioco d’azzardo e offre molti giochi tra cui scegliere.
 Il sito è facile da navigare e la grafica è di alto livello goldbet mobile può dire che il design di questo casinò è stato curato nei minimi dettagli.
 L’iscrizione è stata facile e ho iniziato a giocare in pochi minuti.

 However, you will often find yourself having to stop and ask locals for directions.
 This can be a very frustrating experience but you need to keep your cool on your quest to find the best places in the Philippines.

 Please be aware that Filipinos expect to be tipped – taxi drivers, tour guides, baggage handlers, passerby’s, boat captains, golf caddies, door openers, bar staff – basically anyone offering a service expects a tip regardless of how good a job they have done.

-Get out there and enjoy the best places in the Philippines!
+So get out there and enjoy the best tourist destinations in the Philippines!